 It has high sludge content as well as longer aeration and sludge retention times, which decreases the cost of subsequent sludge dewatering.

 The simple structure and easy installation make BIOBON an ideal sewage treatment method for certain kinds of municipal wastewater treatment plant (WWTP) projects.

 BIOBON provides an extra excellent solution for the treatment of ammonia nitrogen, BOD, COD, TP (total phosphorus) and other pollutants in the municipal sewage.
 This treated wastewater can be directly reused as industrial cooling water.
-In China, SafBon is leading in the application of the biological filter and the BIOBON aeration treatment technology into the sewage and reclaimed water treatment systems.
+In China, SafBon is leading in the application of the BIOBON aeration treatment technology into the sewage and reclaimed water treatment systems.

 Generally, the flue gas desulfurization (FGD) wastewater refers to the discharged water from the gypsum dewatering system and cleaning system, and the overflow water of wastewater cyclone.
 The wastewater quality is influenced by various factors in the power generation process.
 For instance, the purity of coal used, the operating conditions of the power plant, the quality of desulfurization process, and the purity of limestone.
 The FGD wastewater characterized as high turbidity, high hardness and high COD coupled with large variations in water quality and quantity.
 Thus, the FGD wastewater treatment is quite complicated but nonetheless important.